Capgemini/xrm-datamigration/README.md

 ```

-The engine supports two file formats JSON and CSV and has been used for a number of scenarios on a number of projects.
-It is extremely flexible and supports the migration of simple reference data entities (e.g. Titles, Countries) to more complex scenarios around Security Roles and Teams.
-See wiki for a fuller list of examples (link).
+The engine has been used for a number of scenarios on a number of projects.
+See wiki for a list of examples (link).

-Other features of the engine are the support for many-to-many relationships, application of filters, building relations via composite keys and GUID mappings.
+Features of the engine include the support for many-to-many relationships, application of filters, building relations via composite keys and GUID mappings.

 The engine is controlled by three configuration files, a fuller explanation of the values can be found in the wiki.
 **DataSchema.xml** - Defines details of the entities and attributes that are to be extracted.

 **DataExport.json** – Holds details of the schema to use, filters to be applied and other run controls.
-See wiki for a more details explanation.

 **DataImport.json** - Holds details of the location and prefix of the Exported files that are to be loaded.